scarletcrystal/crystaldj/README.md

-# crystaldj
+# :headphones: Crystal.dj
-The home of crystaldj, a website for music-loving communities
+Crystal.dj, a website for music-loving communities.
+Share music with your friends, get feedback, then share some more.

+###Created with:
+ - Node.js
+ - RethinkDB
+ - Express
+ - Passport.js
+ - Socket.io